-- State agencies are responsible for training local agencies/subrecipients on an annual basis. - Local agencies are responsible for training their staff and subrecipients on an annual basis. - Includes "frontline staff" and those who supervise frontline staff - New employees must receive civil rights training before participating in Program activities. - Volunteers, if any, must also receive training appropriate for their roles and responsibilities.
+- State agencies are responsible for training local agencies and subrecipients on an annual basis. - Local agencies are responsible for training their staff and subrecipients on an annual basis. - Includes "frontline staff" and those who supervise frontline staff - New employees must receive civil rights training before participating in child nutrition program activities. - Volunteers, if any, must also receive training appropriate for their roles and responsibilities.